 What about orienation and debriefing?

 Students are expected to attend orientation.
-There are two options: May 21-24, 2017, at Gardner-Webb University in Boiling Springs, NC, OR May 25-27, 2017 (location TBD).
-At the end of the summer, interns are expected to attend Selah Vie for debriefing held August 2-5, 2017.
+There are three options: May 16-19, 2018, in Liberty, MO, or May 20-23, 2018, at Gardner-Webb University in Boiling Springs, NC, or May 25-26, 2018 at Baptist University of the Americas in San Antonio, TX.
+At the end of the summer, interns are expected to attend Selah Vie for debriefing held August 6-9, 2018.

 What does the church provide for the intern?